12 Questions To Ask When Buying A House

 8-MINUTE READ

-If you’re a first-time home buyer, and especially if you’ve only rented in the past, you may have no idea where to start when it comes to asking questions about the condition of a home.
+PATRICK CHISMIf you’re a first-time home buyer, you may have no idea where to start when it comes to asking questions about the condition of a home, especially if you’ve only rented in the past.
 Don’t worry – you’re definitely not the first to feel that way.
 There's a lot to keep in mind when you’re buying a house, and even if you’re an experienced home buyer, it can feel intimidating.

 Let’s take a look at 12 crucial questions you should ask the seller and your real estate agent when you’re thinking about buying a house.